OS POLICIES

 • Research Integrity: Danish Code of Conduct for Research Integrity (2014)

 Denmark’s National Strategy for Open Access aims to provide Open Access to all scientific publications from Danish universities in 2025.
 Every year, the Danish Open Access Indicator monitors the progress of Open Access at Danish universities.
-2021 monitoring shows that 60 per cent of Danish scientific articles from Danish universities were OA.
-The National Strategy for Open Access will be evaluated in 2022.
+2024 monitoring shows that 75 per cent of Danish scientific articles from Danish universities were OA.
+The National Strategy for Open Access was evaluated in 2023-2024.
+The evaluation shows that the number of scientific articles from Danish universities made freely available online has inceased.
+However, the goal of 100% by 2025 is unlikely to be reached due to barriers such as embargo periods and journal restrictions.

 National stakeholders such as universities and other research institutions have started implementing the national strategy for data management based on FAIR principles in 2022.
 Furthermore, a working group of national stakeholders, recently set up by the Danish Ministry of Higher Education and Science, will coordinate measures that require national coordination and monitor progress.